googlegenomics/readthedocs/docs/source/use_cases/analyze_reads/calculate_coverage.rst

 The following command will also calculate the mean coverage in the same manner as the previous command, but will use a select number of read group sets from 1000 Genomes instead of the entire dataset.
-To do this, we must change the number of quantiles we are computing, as we now have less read group sets then the default requirement of 11:
+To do this, we must change the number of quantiles we are computing, as we now have fewer read group sets then the default requirement of 11:

 .. code-block:: shell